AbstractSDK/cw-orchestrator/docs/src/single_contract/interfaces.md

 The constructor takes two arguments:

 1. `contract_id`: The unique identifier for this contract.
 This is used as the key when retrieving address and code_id information for the contract.
+This argument is a `&str`.
 2. `chain`: The CosmWasm supported environment to use when calling the contract.
 Also includes the default sender information that will be used to call the contract.
+You can find more information later in the [Integrations](../integrations/index.md) section for how to create this `chain` variable

-## Custom Functions
+## Interacting with your contracts

-Now you can start implementing custom functions for your interfaces with ensured type safety.
+Now, you are able to interact directly with your contracts with ensured type safety.

 The environments that are currently supported are:

-1. [cw-multi-test](https://crates.io/crates/cw-multi-test) by using [`Mock`](https://docs.rs/cw-orch/latest/cw_orch/prelude/struct.Mock.html) as the environment.
+1. [cw-multi-test](https://crates.io/crates/cw-multi-test) by using [`Mock`](../integrations/cw-multi-test.md) as the `chain` variable.
-2. Blockchain daemons like [junod](https://github.com/CosmosContracts/juno), [osmosisd](https://github.com/osmosis-labs/osmosis), etc. These use the [`Daemon`](https://docs.rs/cw-orch/latest/cw_orch/prelude/struct.Daemon.html) environment.
+2. Actual Cosmos SDK nodes for interacting with lives chains (`mainnet`, `testnet`, `local`).
+Use [`Daemon`](../integrations/daemon.md) as the `chain` variable.
-3. Chain-backed mock `deps` for unit-testing.
-This uses the [`MockQuerier`](https://docs.rs/cw-orch/latest/cw_orch/live_mock/struct.MockQuerier.html) that resolves all queries on a real node over gRPC.
+3. [osmosis-test-tube](https://github.com/osmosis-labs/test-tube) or testing against actual chain binaries.
+This allows for fast testing with actual on-chain modules.
+This is particularly useful when testing against chain-specific modules.
+Use [`OsmosisTestTube`](../integrations/osmosis-test-tube.md) as the `chain` variable.

-### Generic function
+### Generic functions

 Generic functions can be executed over any environment.
 Setup functions are a good example of this.